Check installed packages vs requirements.txt inside a Python project

 Hitting ctlr-r now give you a nice little fzf-sytle menu for your old commands.
 I'd say it's even more powerful than zsh's ctrl+r.

-Here I hit ctrl+r and typed in fish.
-I can see all previous commands that have fish as a substring, and I'm able to select one my arrow keys, or by double clicking with the mouse.
+as a substring, and I'm able to select one my arrow keys, or by double clicking with the mouse.
 I can refine the search if I keep typing.
 It's very intuitive if you play around with it.